xtuml/bridgepoint/doc-bridgepoint/notes/9057_signature_editing/9057_signature_editing_ant.md

 5.2.1.2 Duplicate activity definitions

 The Xtext editor would also have to handle the existing definition that is located on disk in a `.masl` file.
-If the editor is editing a buffer in memory but linking against all the MASL data in the project, there will be a duplicate on disk of the definition being edited in memory.
+If the editor is validating a buffer in memory but linking against all the MASL data in the `models/` directory, there will be a duplicate on disk of the definition being edited in memory.
 This would have to be expected and handled by the Xtext editor.

+5.2.1.3 Rename refactoring

+Refactoring after a rename would be the only time that `.masl` files would be modified by a something other than the BridgePoint persistence mechanism.
+The potential of refactoring must be considered in this work.

+Consider the case where a user is editing a MASL activity in a buffer and has not saved his work.
+He then renames a class, triggering the Xtext editor to refactor all of the references in every MASL file in the `models/` directory with the new class name.
+The resource listener wakes up and triggers a refresh of the model.
+The activity on disk would then replace the activity in the open buffer and the unsaved changes would be lost.

+A mechanism should be implemented to prevent this by either insisting that a user save any open buffer before renaming an element, or some sort of warning message that gives the user the choice to either save the current state of the buffer or replace it with the contents on disk.

 5.2.2 Persistence